AeneasVerif/icfp-tutorial/README.md

 Lean](https://lean-lang.org/lean4/doc/setup.html), then run `lake build` and finally open the file `Tutorial/Exercises.lean`.

+# Zulip

+If you have questions, do not hesitate to join the [Zulip](https://aeneas-verif.zulipchat.com/)!

 # Generating the .lean files

 In order to minimize the setup time, we will not install Charon and Aeneas during this